haileytapia/portfolio/microsoft/qsharp-ways-to-run.md

 ## Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com/) is a free, open-source code editor from Microsoft.
-With the QDK extension for Visual Studio Code, you can create Q# programs, load built-in Q# samples, and use features like error messaging, syntax highlighting, debugging, circuit diagram visualization, CodeLens, and IntelliSense—all in your local development environment.
+[VS Code](https://code.visualstudio.com/) is a free, open-source code editor from Microsoft.
+With the QDK extension for VS Code, you can create Q# programs, load built-in Q# samples, and use features like error messaging, syntax highlighting, debugging, circuit diagram visualization, CodeLens, and IntelliSense—all in your local development environment.

 You can also use the [Azure Quantum Resource Estimator](https://learn.microsoft.com/en-us/azure/quantum/intro-to-resource-estimation) to estimate the physical resources required to run your Q# programs on quantum computers.
 The Resource Estimator is part of the QDK, so you don't need an Azure subscription to use it.
-For more information, see [Run the Resource Estimator in Visual Studio Code](https://learn.microsoft.com/en-us/azure/quantum/how-to-submit-re-jobs).
+For more information, see [Run the Resource Estimator in VS Code](https://learn.microsoft.com/en-us/azure/quantum/how-to-submit-re-jobs).

-You don't need an Azure account to use the QDK in Visual Studio Code.
-However, if you have an Azure account, you can connect to your Azure Quantum workspace from Visual Studio Code and run Q# programs on the quantum computers and simulators of your selected providers.
+You don't need an Azure account to use the QDK in VS Code.
+However, if you have an Azure account, you can connect to your Azure Quantum workspace from VS Code and run Q# programs on the quantum computers and simulators of your selected providers.

 To get started, see [Set up the QDK](https://learn.microsoft.com/en-us/azure/quantum/install-overview-qdk).

 {:  .note }
-> The QDK extension is also available for [Visual Studio Code for the Web](https://vscode.dev/quantum), which provides the same Azure connectivity and Q# language features as the desktop version.
+> The QDK extension is also available for [VS Code for the Web](https://vscode.dev/quantum), which provides the same Azure connectivity and Q# language features as the desktop version.
 However, it doesn't support Python, Qiskit, or Cirq.

 ### Integration of Q# and Python

-In Visual Studio Code, you can use Q# by itself or with Python, which requires the `qsharp` and `azure-quantum` Python packages.
+In VS Code, you can use Q# by itself or with Python, which requires the `qsharp` and `azure-quantum` Python packages.
 To install these packages, see [Add support for Python and Jupyter Notebooks](https://learn.microsoft.com/en-us/azure/quantum/install-overview-qdk#add-support-for-python-and-jupyter-notebooks).

-The following table shows how to use Q# with and without Python in Visual Studio Code:
+The following table shows how to use Q# with and without Python in VS Code:

 | Format           | Files       | Description                                                                                                                                                                                                                                                                      |
 |------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|